unifacef/codepush-action/README.md

 ### Credits
-Thanks to [Jeremy Shore](https://github.com/w9jds) for the firebase-action repo.
+Thanks to [Jeremy Shore](https://github.com/w9jds) for the firebase-action repo. <br>
-Torked from NishanthShankar/codepush-action
+Forked from NishanthShankar/codepush-action.